Code-Institute-Submissions/Responsibleuk-kind-cornwall_MarResub/README.md

   - The final part of page contains four boxes each box contains one of the four benefits of joining our community, knowledge, connections, inspiration and support.
   - The user is able to click and a pop up will appear with more information about the relevant benefits.

+- __The inspire page__

+  - A large part of Kind Cornwall is offering inspiration to Cornish business owners.

   ## Testing

 - __Different Browsers__